Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: Problem Formulations, New Techniques for OCRS

 \subsection{New Techniques for the Knapsack Setting}

-Under the knapsack setting, we formalize the problem of comparing an online algorithm to the LP relaxation for a single resource, which enables our approximation algorithm for the general multi-resource problem.
-Following the reduction described in \Cref{sec:Singleknapsack}, it is enough to consider a simpler problem where the size of each query $t$ is realized as $d$ independently with a given probability $p_t(d)$.
-We call this problem the knapsack OCRS problem.
+In \Cref{sec:multiToSingle} we explained why the single-resource knapsack OCRS problem is useful as a subroutine for the online assignment and online knapsack problems.
+We now formalize the knapsack OCRS problem in \Cref{def:knapsackOnlineRounding}, and explain our new techniques for solving it.

-\begin{defn}[Knapsack OCRS Problem] There is a sequence of queries $t=1,\ldots,T$, and for each query $t$, the size is realized as $d\in[0,1]$ independently with a known probability $p_t(d)$.
+\begin{defn}[Knapsack OCRS Problem] There is a sequence of queries $t=1,\ldots, T$, and each query $t$ independently realizes a size, which equals $d_t\in(0,1]$ with a known probability $p_t(d_t)$ satisfying $\sum_{d_t} p_t(d_t)\leq 1$.
+With probability $1-\sum_{d_t} p_t(d_t)$, the query is "inactive" with size 0 and can be ignored.
 After the query's size is observed, the query must be immediately served or rejected.
-The total size of queries served cannot exceed 1, and it is promised that $\sum_t\sum_d p_t(d)\cdot d\le 1$.
-The goal of an online algorithm is to serve every query $t$ with probability at least $\gamma$ conditional on the size being realized to $d$, for each $d\in[0,1]$, and for a constant $\gamma\in[0,1]$ as large as possible. \end{defn}
+The total size of queries served cannot exceed 1, and it is promised that $\sum_t\sum_{d_t} p_t(d_t)\cdot d_t\le 1$.
+The goal of an online algorithm is to serve every query $t$ with probability at least $\gamma$ conditional on the size being realized to $d_t$, for each $d_t\in(0,1]$, and for a constant $\gamma\in[0,1]$ as large as possible. \end{defn}